mvolkmann/blog/src/ocaml.md

 A module provides a namespace for a collection of related named values that can be types, constants, and functions.
+Constants and functions are defined with `let` definitions.
-Their names must begin with an uppercase letter and they use CamelCase by convention.
+Module names must begin with an uppercase letter and they use CamelCase by convention.

 Every `.ml` source file defines a module.